ShaivaMuthaiyah/MachineLearning/Bioinformatics/UC SanDiego Bioinformatics Specialization/Finding Hidden Messages in DNA (Bioinformatics I)/Week 5/tuber_hypoxia.md

 9. [References](#references)

 ## Introduction
-Mycobacterium tuberculosis (MTB) can persist in a latent state in humans for many years before causing disease.
+**Mycobacterium tuberculosis (MTB)** can persist in a latent state in humans for many years before causing disease.
 Latency has been found to be linked to hypoxia (lack  of oxygen) in the host.
 We suspect that genes that are activated in  hypoxia are regulated by a common transcription factor.
-We have access to the upstream sequences of MTB genes upregulated in hypoxia, and our objective is to identify the 20-bp motif representing the binding site for the transcription factor that regulates these genes.
+We have access to the upstream sequences of MTB genes upregulated in hypoxia, and our objective is to identify the motif representing the binding site for the transcription factor that regulates these genes.

 ## Aim of the Project
 The aim of this project is to investigate the effects of climate change on biodiversity in a specific region.
 We will analyze historical climate data and biodiversity indicators to assess trends and identify potential correlations.